estei/compression-site-extension/README.md

 # Compression Site Extension

-A site extension for Azure Web Apps that allows you to configure http compression settings via AppSettings.
+A site extension for Azure Web Apps that allows you to configure [http compression](https://www.iis.net/configreference/system.webserver/httpcompression) settings via AppSettings.

 Works by changing the ApplicationHost.config file for the website.

-**NOTE Here be dragons**
+**NOTE: HERE BE DRAGONS!**

 This extension can cause quite a bit of trouble if you configure it wrong, so please read this carefully before installing.

+There is no validation of the settings post install, so if you were to for instance remove one of the AppSetting values you could end up with a broken site or SCM site.

 ## Installation